GSA-TTS/10x-website/reports/fy22-impact-report/06-final-thoughts.md

 ### Project Funding

 The 10x budget is funded through the Federal Citizen Service Fund (FCSF), a fund appropriated by Congress that supports public-facing services and agency-facing programs that drive government-wide transformation.
-Here’s how we invested in FY22:
+Here's how we invested in FY22:

 {% include "components/report-bar-chart.html" %}

 This chart shows the number of ideas that we received, the number of projects kicked off in our various phases, and how many closed out over the years.
-In FY22, we held only one round of idea solicitation and evaluation, rather than the two rounds we’ve conducted in prior years.
+In FY22, we held only one round of idea solicitation and evaluation, rather than the two rounds we've conducted in prior years.

 <div class="ReportTable">
   <h3 class="ReportTable__heading">10x Projects</h3>